sf105/sttp-book/_chapters/specification-based-testing.md

 Now that we derived the test cases using partitions we can begin testing the program.
 We like to create tests in an automated fashion.
-This way it is easy to execute the tests and we verify that the program works each time something changes.
+This way it is easy to execute the tests and we can verify that the program works each time something changes.
 In Java we use the JUnit framework to write automated tests.

 The partitions are not test cases we can directly implement.